savi-lang/savi/spec/compiler/t_type_check.subtyping.savi.spec.md

   :fun convert(input C): "This one has the trait arguments backwards"
        ^~~~~~~

-- it is required to be a subtype of C'val:
+- it is required to be a subtype of C:
   :fun convert(input A) B
                         ^

-- this parameter type is C'val:
+- this parameter type is C:
   :fun convert(input C): "This one has the trait arguments backwards"
                ^~~~~~~